vt-elixir/ja_serializer/README.md

 jsonapi.org formatting of Elixir data structures suitable for serialization by libraries such as Poison.

+## Questions/Help

+Please open an issue or message/mention @alanpeabody in the [Elixir Slack](https://elixir-slackin.herokuapp.com/).

 ## Usage

 See [documentation](http://hexdocs.pm/ja_serializer/) on hexdoc for full